Calgary Animated Objects Society: Media coverage and recognition

+The organization has received coverage from news outlets including but not limited to the CBC, Calgary Herald, CTV and The Gauntlet, and numerous community-level publications.

 Calgary Animated Objects Society has received national coverage for its activities consistently since 2005.
 The Globe and Mail credited CAOS with "putting Calgary in the pop-culture vanguard" in recognition of the International Festival of Animated Objects' programming, and the same article also drew attention to how "Calgary...has become one of the most fertile spots in North America for ground-breaking puppetry".

-CAOS was awarded the "Innovative Business Practices Award" from the Rozsa Foundation for Arts Management.
+CAOS's Artistic Director was awarded the "Innovative Business Practices Award" from the Rozsa Foundation for Arts Management in 2007, The City of Calgary Arts Award in 2022, and Queen Elizabeth II Platinum Jubilee Medal in 2022.